Some people celebrate New Year’s Eve quietly at home, some go to parties.

 Five hours and seven courses later, it’s time for dessert.

-As many of us have found at big Thanksgiving and Christmas dinners, getting up and walking around after the main meal ends helps to loosen up space for dessert.
+As many of us have found, at big Thanksgiving, Christmas and other dinners, that getting up and walking around after the main meal ends helps to loosen up space for dessert.

 And, they can elect to cut small pieces for themselves.
 Those with no room left can participate with a spoonful.